-The adaptive learning platform market is evolving at breakneck speed, propelled by AI, data analytics, and a global push for personalized education.
-For founders and product leaders, understanding what investors look for in this dynamic sector is no longer optional, it’s essential.
-As the market grows from $2.87 billion in 2024 to a projected $4.39 billion in 2025, and further to $9.06 billion by 2029, investor scrutiny is intensifying.
+The adaptive learning platform market is moving fast, powered by artificial intelligence, data analytics, and a global demand for personalized education.
+For founders and product leaders, understanding investor expectations in this space is no longer a nice-to-have.
+It is a requirement.

 Investors are drawn to adaptive learning for its potential to disrupt traditional education and training.
 But their expectations are specific and rising.
 Here’s what they want to see: